 The GEO may authorize a medical RCL due to a temporary medical condition with an appropriate doctor's letter recommending the RCL for medical reasons.
 Students must receive prior approval from the GEO for the medical RCL.
 To submit a medical RCL, F-1 and J-1 students must meet with the DSO/RO from the GEO.

 Requirements of Medical RCL:

 - Letter from licensed physician, medical doctor, doctor of osteopathy, or licensed clinical psychologist that recommends student to take less than the minimum units required for full time enrollment

-- Receive prior approval from the CIP and academic department before dropping classes
+- Receive prior approval from the GEO and academic department before dropping classes

 - No more than 12 months (3 semesters) total of Medical RCL is permitted per degree level.
 The 12 month aggregate total includes semesters in which a student has taken a Leave of Absence (LOA) for medical reasons and remained in the U.S. to receive treatment